-Source: The first six biases were drawn from Danks, D., & London, A. J. (2017).
-The figure and remaining material are the work of Silva and Kenney.
-Types of Bias 1.
-Training Data Bias The dataset on which an algorithm is trained serves as the foundation for the eventual computations, outputs, and decisions.
+Source: Expanded from Danks, D., & London, A. J. (2017).

+Types of Bias

+1. Training Data Bias

+The dataset on which an algorithm is trained serves as the foundation for the eventual computations, outputs, and decisions (Eaglin, 2017).
 Bias introduced into the software by its training data has received the most research attention.
 Training data bias is one of the most common types of algorithmic bias because all predictive algorithms must be traced.
-Effectively, the tracing data determines the future operation of the algorithm.
+Effectively, the training data determines the future operation of the algorithm (Barocas et al., 2017; Danks & London, 2017).
 Although, in principle, training data bias should be relatively easy to detect, doing so is nearly impossible in reality because data sources are rarely released to the public.
-Barocas et al. suggest that this form of bias is more pernicious than using 28.
-Jessica M. Eaglin, "Constructing Recidivism Risk."
-Emory LJ 67, no. 1 (2017): 59-122.
+Barocas et al. (2017) suggest that this form of bias is more pernicious than using protected categories because it is easier for the developers and those using the algorithm to overlook or completely miss bias that may exist in their source data especially if they did not collect it themselves.